When to Use

 - Checked =

-- Unchecked =
+true - Unchecked =

-- Stored as boolean in case data
+false - Stored as boolean in case data

-Checkboxes that are not required can remain unchecked, storing false as the value.
+Checkboxes that are not required can remain unchecked, storing

 AI descriptions help Intelligence understand checkbox values in documents.
-For checkbox fields:
+For checkbox fields: Be specific about:- What the checkbox confirms or agrees to

 - The meaning of checked vs unchecked